Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Proofs in Section

-Similarly to previous developments, our strategy is to lower bound the left-hand side while upper bound the right hand side; the only difference is that the bound should be valid uniformly for $\bm{\theta^\star}\in \Sigma_{s,R_0}$.
+Similarly to previous developments, our strategy is to lower bound the left-hand side while upper bound the right hand side, but with the difference that the bounds must be valid uniformly for all $\bm{\theta^\star}\in \Sigma_{s,R_0}$.